cibrandocampo/synology-service-stack/pihole/README.md

 1. Open **Container Manager** in DSM.
 2. Go to the **Projects** tab.
 3. Click **Create**.
-4. Select the path containing your `docker-compose.yml` and `.env` files.
+4. Select the path containing your `docker-compose.yml` and `.env.example` files.
+5. Copy `.env.example` to `.env` and modify the values as needed.
-5. Click **Create** to launch the project.
+6. Click **Create** to launch the project.

-> ℹ️ Ensure that the volume paths exist before deployment to avoid bind errors.
+> Ensure that the volume paths exist before deployment to avoid bind errors.

 ## Access

 * Web UI: [http://your-nas-ip:9003/admin](http://your-nas-ip:9003/admin)
 * Default login password: `change-me` (set via `WEBPASSWORD`)

+## Health Check

+The service includes automatic health monitoring:

+- **Method**: DNS service status verification using `pihole status`
+- **Interval**: 1 minute
+- **Timeout**: 30 seconds
+- **Retries**: 3 attempts

 ## Notes

-* The container runs in `host` mode to function properly as a DNS server.
+- The container runs in `host` mode to function properly as a DNS server.
-* Make sure port `53` (DNS) is not used by other services on your NAS.
+- Make sure port `53` (DNS) is not used by other services on your NAS.
-* It's recommended to assign a static IP to your NAS and use it as the primary DNS on your devices or router.
+- It's recommended to assign a static IP to your NAS and use it as the primary DNS on your devices or router.
-* Change the default `WEBPASSWORD` before going live.
+- Change the default `WEBPASSWORD` before going live.
+- Health checks provide automatic monitoring and recovery.

 ---

-Block ads and gain full control over your DNS traffic with Pi-hole on Synology! 🛡️🧠
+Block ads and gain full control over your DNS traffic with Pi-hole on Synology!